Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Designation refers to an employee’s job title or position within a company.

 It is the official label given to a particular role that helps in identifying the level and responsibilities associated with that role.
-Designation is often used interchangeably with job title, but it may also include additional information about the employee’s position such as pay grade, reporting structure, and level of authority within the organization.
+Designation is often used interchangeably with job title, but it may also include additional information about the employee’s position such as pay grade, reporting structure, and level of authority within the organisation.

 Having clear and well-defined designations is important for creating an organized and structured hierarchy within a company, which helps facilitate communication, decision-making processes, and career growth opportunities for employees.